tari-project/bulletproofs-plus/README.md

 Compared to an [updated fork](https://github.com/tari-project/bulletproofs) of the `dalek-cryptography` [Bulletproofs](https://github.com/dalek-cryptography/bulletproofs) implementation, this Bulletproofs+ implementation is:
 - **Smaller**.
 Regardless of the aggregation factor, a Bulletproofs+ proof is 96 bytes shorter.
 - **Faster to generate proofs**.
 This implementation generates a non-aggregated 64-bit range proof about 10% faster, with similar speedups for aggregated proofs.
-- **Slower to verify single proofs**.
-While this implementation verifies a single 64-bit range proof in comparable time, it verifies aggregated proofs more slowly.
+- **Faster to verify single proofs**.
+This implementation verifies a single 64-bit range proof about 15% faster.
+- **Slower to verify aggregated proofs**.
+This implementaiton verifies aggregated proofs more slowly.
 - **Faster to verify batched proofs**.
 Because this implementation supports batching, its marginal verification time for a single 64-bit range proof can be reduced to under half the corresponding non-batched time.

 As always, your mileage may vary.